 The Free State is a summer rainfall region that experiences real, larger-than-life thunderstorms.
 A perfect opportunity for avid photographers to get epic pictures!
 Winters are cold and very dry – so be sure to bring your moisturising lotion.
 Popular destinations in the Free State include the Maloti Route and Golden Gate Highlands National Park.
 This is also where you’ll cross over to Lesotho for skiing and snowboarding.
 Jip, you read that right – skiing in Africa!

 The North West Province is a summer rainfall region.
 The summer months bring brief but refreshing afternoon thundershowers.
 The area has an above-average rainfall of 300 to 700 mm annually.
 Summer temperatures range between 22 and 34°C and the winter months bring dry, sunny days and chilly nights.
 Popular destinations in the area include the Pilanesberg National Park and Sun City Resort.
 There are also plenty of Anglo-Boer War landmarks to explore.

 Heading to KwaZulu-Natal?
 Expect a largely tropical climate and some rather spectacular beaches.
 This summer rainfall region has a very mild climate, with a low average of 12°C in winter, and an average high of 28°C. Bear in mind that the humidity is very high, so the true feel could be a bit higher.
 Durban is the province’s biggest city and offers a lot to see and do.
 Think shopping, aquariums and more!
 Head inland and you’ll encounter the Drakensberg and the Valley of a 1000 Hills!
 Both hold breathtaking views!
 The Natal Midlands and historic Pietermaritzburg are also popular visitor destinations.

 There you have it – a concise guide to provincial weather in South Africa.
 Keen to add this wonderful destination to your travel lineup?
 Have a look at our South African tours that depart in 2021.
 We look forward to welcoming you on tour!
-In the meantime, here are a few interesting facts about South Africa to spice up dinner conversation.
+In the meantime, here are a few interesting facts about South Africa to spice up dinner conversations.
 Cheers vir eers!
 (Until next time!)